Skip to main content

 If Session B tried to draw 60 kW (e.g., DC fast charging), the station would cap it at 50 kW (100 kW station max minus 50 kW already allocated to Session A).

+A charging schedule defines power limits over time as a sequence of periods, each taking effect at a fixed offset from the schedule start.
 Each profile contains a charging schedule made of periods.
 Each period specifies:

 • Start period — seconds from the schedule start